dmairs/botse/docs/battles/types/delve/skyshard.md

 Place the skyshard card near the delve encounter text to show the total number the party has gained.
 Some cards may grant more than 1 skyshard.
 If these additional skyshards exceed the maximum for the current delve, they are ignored.

+---

 :::info
+**Do you get XP for Skyshards if an encounter was failed?**

-Skyshard XP rewards in delves are gained after an encounter with an Uncover objective even if the encounter was failed, so long as the party was not defeated.
+If the battle had an Uncover objective even if the encounter was failed, so long as the party was not defeated you gain Skyshard XP.

+---

 **Can I choose not to pick up a Skyshard?**

 No, when you enter a tile with a skyshard you must pick it up.
 Even if the delve has a battle objective that does not relate to Skyshards.

+<a href="https://boardgamegeek.com/thread/3454660/article/45601458#45601458" target="_blank">Source</a>
 :::